-IN THE EARLY 1960s, DR. ROBERT BECKER, AN ORTHOPAEDIC SURGEON WORKING AT THE VETERANS HOSPITAL AND UPSTATE MEDICAL CENTER IN SYRACUSE, NEW YORK developed the insight that we were electrical beings governed by electrical laws, and he published an important series of papers describing the role of natural electrical signals in controlling growth of nerves, muscles, and bones.
+IN THE EARLY 1960s, DR. ROBERT BECKER, AN ORTHOPAEDIC SURGEON WORKING AT THE VETERANS HOSPITAL AND UPSTATE MEDICAL CENTER IN SYRACUSE, NEW YORK developed the insight that we are electrical beings governed by electrical laws, and he published an important series of papers dealing with the role of natural electrical signals in the cybernetic system in the body that mediates growth and healing of nerves, muscles, and bones.

 He also saw that natural and man-made electromagnetic energy (EE) could interact with the electrical regulatory system, and thereby profoundly alter the body.
 In 1968 he was the first scientist to give an evidence-based warning of the serious public-health consequences that could arise from uncontrolled use of our living space as a conduit for EE.
 He pointed out that electropollution induced currents in the body comparable in strength to those that mediated the body’s natural growth and regulatory systems.